michelacameletti/risultati_modello_inla/README.md

 **In the section 3.2 (Validation section ) we have underlined that the  model  fails  to  reproduce  very  high  PM10 concentrations (i.e., above  150 μg/m3).
 As an example, Figure 6 (urban time series, July) illustrates a situation where the model underestimates such high observations.
 However, the validation results  indicate that, overall,our model provides a realistic description of the spatio-temporal variability of the PM10 concentrations.
 Specifically, our results show that the monthly  models  perform  well  both  in the training  and  in  the  validation  stage, with performance measures (credible interval, RMSE, correlation) having sensible results."**

- Were they single station events or regional phenomena? **Chiesto a Giorgio**
+ Were they single station events or regional phenomena?

+ **Chiesto a Giorgio**
+ ***Sara: The very high level in our data appear to be rather local in space and in time.
+Therefore they might be due to very local phenomena that our model is not able to capture*

 - Line 266-269 belongs to the methodology section above